EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

   myjenkins:2.387.3
 ```

-Type `bash ./docker-run.sh`
+Type `bash run-jenkins.sh`

 Log in to Jenkins at [http://localhost:8080](http://localhost:8080).
 It should be ready to go!

 - Log in as the admin we created dynamically in JCasC from the Docker env vars:
   - user: "myadmin", password: "myadmin"
-  - Everything should be available, including Jenkins mgt.
+  - Everything should be available in the GUI, including Jenkins mgt.

-- Logout then login as the hardcoded, non-admin user from JCasC:
+- Logout, then login as the hardcoded, non-admin user from JCasC:
   - user: "edpike365", password: "edpike365"
   - You should not see any Jenkins admin options